cinnamonizers/fantasy-wordbook/README.md

 #### Padmapriya Ganapathi

 Originally from India, I have been a Pacific Northwest native for almost 13 years now.
-I have held suport and project management roles before and currently transitioning into a software developer role.
+I have held support and project management roles before and currently transitioning into a software developer role.
 When I am not working, I am usually spending some quality time with my family or volunteering in one of my kid's classes.

 #### Manish KC